trevordmiller/slides-intro-to-graphql/src/index.md

 - is currently the most popular option
 - has the best documentation
 - has modular middleware for many common data problems
+- has escape hatches for doing advanced things and taking full control

 ---